These easy broiled rosemary lamb chops take minutes to make!

 Using fresh rosemary is so important for this recipe.
-If you only have dried rosemary, keep your lamb in the freezer.
-It’s not worth it until you can get your hands on the good stuff.
-Our neighbor gave us some rosemary from her backyard.
-It was picked in the morning and on our lamb chops that same evening.
-Rosemary has this incredibly aromatic woody flavor and these lamb chops soaked all of that flavor right up.
+If you only have dried rosemary, put your lamb in the freezer.
+It’s not worth making this until you can get your hands on the good stuff, the fresh stuff.

-- In a bowl, add chops, and lightly massage with oil, sea salt and pepper.
+- In a bowl, add chops, and lightly massage with oil, salt and pepper.

-- Place chops on a pan and stick sliced garlic into the chops.
+- Place chops on a greased sheet pan and stick sliced garlic into the chops.

 - Roll rosemary leaves between your palms to release oil and then place on both sides of the chops.

 - Broil the chops on the third rack (8 or so inches from the heat source) for ten minutes to get perfect medium-rare lamb chops.